keith-ang/next-python-curriculum/README.md

 ### Run Scripts
 1. seed

 This command seeds the ChromaDB with document embeddings.
-It will load the markdown files from the `DOCUMENTS_FOLDER` specified in your `.env` file.
+It will load all the files from the `DOCUMENTS_FOLDER` specified in your `.env` file.

 ```bash
     npm run seed